Parent and Spectator

 Violations of this policy may result in:

-• Immediate removal from a game or facility
+- Immediate removal from a game or facility including being trespassed by local authorities.

-• Permanent ban from attending McKinney Ice Hockey Club games or practices
+- Permanent ban from attending McKinney Ice Hockey Club games or practices up to and including revocation of membership privileges and permanent ban from membership.

 These consequences apply to all family members, guardians, or associates of registered players.
 Enforcement will be handled by McKinney Ice Hockey Club leadership in coordination with league and facility administrators as appropriate.